-I knew how to do some exercises like pull-ups and push-ups but I was inexperienced with barbells.
-I was what one would call a barbell virgin.
-On my first day in the gym, I did some overhead presses because I’d read how great they are and finished the day with deadlifts (95lbs).
+I knew how to do exercises like pull-ups and push-ups, but I was a barbell virgin.
+On my first day in the gym, I did some overhead presses (55lbs) because I’d read how great they are.
+Then, I finished the day with deadlifts (95lbs).
 I even recorded the whole experience with one of those keychain spy cameras.
 The goal was, of course, to analyze my form.

-While 95 pounds may seem like a pathetic weight to most people (we all know everybody on the Internet deadlifted 315 on their first day), it’s a really good starting point for weak men and strong women.
-It’s just heavy enough to feel something, but not heavy enough that you actually tear something.
+While 95 pounds may seem like a pathetic weight to most people (we all know that everybody on the Internet deadlifted 315lbs on their first day), it’s a really good starting point for weak men and strong women.

-Very quickly I was able to get my deadlift to 315 lbs, and I have no doubt that it was because I had started light.
 Rushing to heavier weights never works.
-I’ve seen it many times with my own eyes: a skinny kid deadlifts 200 lbs with a horrendous form on his first day; a few months later, the kid is deadlifting 180lbs because anything heavier hurts.
+I’ve seen it many times with my own eyes – a skinny kid deadlifts 200lbs with a horrendous form on his first day.
+A few months later, the kid is deadlifting 180lbs because anything heavier hurts.

 Don’t be afraid to start really light.
-Times flies.
+Time flies.

-My initial deadlift routine called for 2 training sessions in a week and a 10lbs increase.
+My initial deadlift routine called for 2 training sessions a week and a 10lbs increase each workout.

-I was also doing squats and a few other leg exercises, but I don’t consider any of them essential to my deadlifting progress and this routine can certainly work without them.
+I was also doing squats and a few other leg exercises, but I don’t consider any of them essential to my deadlift progress.
+This routine can certainly work without them.

 The first few weeks my deadlift routine looked like this:

-Obviously, the two deadlifting days were a few days apart, usually Monday and Friday.
+The two deadlift days were a few days apart, usually Monday and Friday.

-Quickly, I reached about 185lbs for 5 reps and reduced the frequency to once a week because I was getting tired.
+I quickly reached 185lbs for 5 reps and reduced the frequency to once a week because I was getting tired.
 I also went from three working sets to just one.
 It worked really well.
-I was still able to add 10lbs every working session.
+I was still adding 10lbs every session.

-After a few more weeks, I had a 275 lbs deadlift at a bodyweight of 160 lbs.
-I could feel the weight, but I knew I had more strength.
+After a few more weeks, I had a 275lbs deadlift at the bodyweight of 160lbs.
+The weight was getting to me, but I knew I had more strength.

-I was still adding weight to the bar and eventually reached 390lbs for a triple but my form was absolutely horrendous.
-I still have chills down my spine looking at some of my old benchmark videos.
+Eventually, I reached 390lbs for a triple, but my form was absolutely horrendous.
+I still have chills down my spine when I look at some of my old benchmark videos.

 3. Reaching 405 lbs with good form

-After reducing the weight to 275lbs, I started with a new routine which called for 10 sets of 3.
-This was all I was doing on that particular day – no other exercises.
-Just the deadlift.
-I was usually squatting on Monday and deadlifting on Friday.
+After reducing the weight to 275lbs, I started a new routine which called for 10 sets of 3.
+I was usually squatting on Monday, benching on Wednesday and deadlifting on Friday.
 I didn’t do any assistance exercises.
 Just those three.

-Once I hit 405 lbs for a triple I decided to deload and build back up again.
-I started doing deadlifts for 10×3, but this time with 285 lbs instead of 275 lbs.
-In the same fashion as my previous cycle, I reached 420 lbs.
-After one more deload and reload, I did 435 lbs for a triple at about 165lbs bodyweight.
+Once I hit 405lbs for a triple, I decided to deload and build back up again.
+I started doing deadlifts for 10×3, but this time with 285lbs instead of 275lbs.
+In the same fashion as my previous cycle, I reached 420lbs.
+After one more deload and reload, I did 435lbs for a triple while weighing 165lbs myself.

-While to some of you a 435 lbs deadlift may seem like a joke, I assure you that very few people can actually lift this weight after less than a year of training.
-This routine is targeted at those who want to know a real story about how a NATURAL has increased his deadlift.
+To some of you, a 435lbs deadlift may seem like a joke, but I assure you that very few people can actually lift this weight after less than a year of training.

 Note: If you are a girl, you may be able to only add 5lbs a workout or even 2lbs.
 That’s plenty.

-2. After a few weeks, remove one of the deadlifting days and do the deadlift three times every two weeks.
+2. After a few weeks, remove one of the deadlift days and start deadlifting three times every two weeks.

 Also, reduce your working sets to just one.
 The whole point of doing more sets at the beginning is to practice your form.
-Once the weight gets real heavy (1 time your bodyweight or less if you are a girl), you need to reduce the stress and do just one work set.
+Once the weight gets heavy (1 time your body weight or a little less if you are a girl), you need to reduce the stress.
 The deadlift is very demanding and does not tolerate screw-ups.

-3. After a few more weeks, reduce your deadlifting workouts to just one time a week.
-Somewhere between 315lbs and 360lbs, you will need to deload.
-Some may be able to continue, but it’s better to deload and start a new training cycle.
+3. After a few more weeks, reduce your deadlift workouts to once a week.
+Somewhere between 315lbs and 360lbs, you will have to deload.

 4. Begin light and start a peaking cycle.